adambard/learnxinyminutes-docs/julia.html.markdown

 # Types are used for documentation, optimizations, and dispatch.
 # They are not statically checked.

-# Users can define types
+# Users can define types.
 # They are like records or structs in other languages.
 # New types are defined using the `struct` keyword.